phazelift/strings.js/README.md

 String.prototype is not affected by strings.js

-For use with node.js you can install with `npm install strings.js`
+Made for browser and/or node.js.
+You can use `npm install strings.js` if you like.

 General description:
 --------------------